-- (1) For the fiscal year ended June 30, 2016, our non-executive directors received annual cash compensation of \$39,600.
-In addition to the annual base cash compensation, the Lead Director received additional annual compensation of \$25,000, and each Board Committee chair received additional compensation as follows: Audit Committee: \$20,000; Compensation Committee: \$12,500; and Nominating & Governance Committee: \$10,000.
-Committee members not receiving compensation as a committee chairperson received additional compensation as follows: Audit Committee: \$10,000; Compensation Committee: \$5,000. - (2) Represents the aggregate grant date fair value of options granted in accordance with FASB ASC Topic 718.
-For the relevant assumptions used in determining these amounts, refer to Note 6 to our audited financial statements included in our Annual Report on Form 10-K. All stock options granted to non-employee directors in the fiscal year ended June 30, 2016, were granted under our 2008 Equity Plan, and are ten-year options with an exercise price equal to the closing market price of our common stock on the date of grant.
-The stock options granted vest ratably each month over 12 months, subject to continued service on the Board of Directors. - (3) Dr. White received cash compensation of \$25,000 in connection with her service as Lead Director and from and after December 3, 2015 as Chairman of the Board, \$12,500 in connection with her service as Chair of the Compensation Committee and \$10,000 in connection with her service on the Audit Committee. - (4) Ms. Cann received cash compensation of \$20,000 in connection with her service as Chair of the Audit Committee and \$5,000 in connection with her service on the Nominating and Governance Committee.
-Ms. Cann resigned from the Board of Directors on September 1, 2016. - (5) Mr. Rueckert received cash compensation of \$7,500 in connection with his service on the Compensation Committee and \$5,000 in connection with his service on the Nominating and Governance Committee. - (6) Mr. Baltic received cash compensation of \$10,000 in connection with his service as Chair of the Nominating and Governance Committee and \$10,000 in connection with his service on the Audit Committee. - (7) Dr. Reynolds received cash compensation of \$7,500 in connection with his service on the Compensation Committee and \$5,000 in connection with his service on the Nominating and Governance Committee. - (8) Dr. Glover received cash compensation of \$7,500 in connection with his service on the Compensation Committee and \$10,000 in connection with his service on the Audit Committee. - (9) Dr. Clemens received cash compensation of \$7,500 in connection with his service on the Compensation Committee.
+- (1) For the fiscal year ended June 30, 2018, each of our non-executive directors received an annual cash retainer of \$39,600.
+In addition to the annual cash retainer, the Chairman received additional annual compensation of \$30,000, and each Board Committee chair received additional compensation as follows: Audit Committee: \$20,000; Compensation Committee: \$12,500; and Nominating & Governance Committee: \$10,000.
+Committee members not receiving compensation as a committee chairperson received additional compensation as follows: Audit Committee: \$10,000; Compensation Committee: \$7,500; and Nominating and Governance Committee: \$5,000.
+Such amounts are pro-rated for periods of service less than the full fiscal year. - (2) Represents the aggregate grant date fair value of options granted in accordance with FASB ASC Topic 718.
+For the relevant assumptions used in determining these amounts, refer to Note 7 to our audited financial statements included in our Annual Report on Form 10-K. All stock options granted to non-employee directors in the fiscal year ended June 30, 2018, were granted under our 2008 Equity Plan, and are ten-year options with an exercise price equal to the closing market price of our common stock on the date of grant.
+The stock options granted vest ratably each month over 12 months, subject to continued service on the Board of Directors. - (3) Dr. White received cash compensation of \$30,000 in connection with her service as Chairman of the Board, \$625 in connection with her service on the Compensation Committee and \$5,000 in connection with her service on the Nominating & Governance Committee. - (4) Mr. Driscoll received cash compensation of \$3,544 in connection with his service on the Audit Committee. - (5) Mr. Rueckert received cash compensation of \$20,000 in connection with his service as Chair of the Audit Committee and \$7,500 in connection with his service on the Compensation Committee. - (6) Mr. Baltic received cash compensation of \$10,000 in connection with his service on the Audit Committee and \$10,000 in connection with his service as Chair of the Nominating & Governance Committee. - (7) Dr. Reynolds received cash compensation of \$7,500 in connection with his service on the Compensation Committee and \$5,000 in connection with his service on the Nominating and Governance Committee. - (8) Dr. Glover received cash compensation of \$10,000 in connection with his service on the Audit Committee and \$7,500 in connection with his service on the Compensation Committee. - (9) Dr. Clemens received cash compensation of \$12,500 in connection with his service as Chair of the Compensation Committee.